Sheila:

 Victor:

 Yeah, athletes use positive visualization constantly.
-We can apply the same idea to
+We can apply the same

 Victor: